sylvaincom/github_tutorial/README.md

 - Set up your GitHub account.
   - Create a [GitHub](https://github.com/login) account.
     - 🚨 Strong recommendation: use a personal email to create your GitHub account and not the one from your company.
-      - 💡 Your company will add your GitHub handle to their organization.
-The day you leave that company, you will be excluded from that organization but still keep your other private GitHub repositories on your account.
+      - 💡 Your company will add your GitHub handle to their GitHub organization.
+The day you leave that company, you will be excluded from that organization, but you will keep your other personal GitHub repositories on your account.
     - 💡 Choose your GitHub handle wisely, try to keep it professional.
   - Do the following: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account). 💡 Basically, this allows you to authenticate with your GitHub account when pushing your code.
     - 🚨 With SSH, you have a private key and a public key. *Never* share your private key.
 Do not push any keys on a GitHub repository.
 - Download [GitHub Desktop](https://desktop.github.com/download/) and sign in (with your GitHub account).
   - 💡 VS Code also has nice features for dealing with GitHub, but Sylvain personally prefers GitHub Desktop because from the GtiHub web navigator it has a better integration than VS Code.
 Example: `Code` then `Open with GitHub Desktop`.
 Then, from GitHub Desktop, you can open the repository in VS Code very easily (just a right click) to edit the code.

 ## 👨‍💻 Doing a basic pull request (PR) by using GitHub Desktop